-As your child learns to navigate social media and is initially becoming exposed to cyberbullying, you can protect and support them by monitoring their online activity.
+As your child learns to navigate social media and is initially becoming exposed to cyberbullying, you can protect and support them by monitoring their smartphone activity with an Aqua One.
 Cyber Dive’s philosophy revolves around bringing attention to both the positive and negative experiences your child is having online.
-When it comes to cyberbullying, our tools will identify potentially concerning words or phrases that are found in private messages, comments, captions or searches.
+When it comes to cyberbullying, our tools will identify potentially concerning words or phrases that are found in private messages, comments, captions, searches and more.
 You are also able to see everything your child posts as well as posts they are tagged in.
 By remaining educated on how children passively cyberbully one another, you can better detect these red flags to protect your child and their mental health.

 Most importantly, encourage your child to spread kindness, even when others aren’t.
 Never tiptoe around the presence of cyberbullying because it is very likely that your child has experienced it either first hand or as a bystander.
 It is important to have consistent, open conversations with your child about physical, verbal and cyberbullying so that they feel comfortable coming to you whenever they feel unsafe.
 Being able to identify bullying will benefit your child’s well-being and hopefully, they can help others who are becoming victims of it.

 For additional support and practical next steps, you can call the National Alliance on Mental Illness hotline at 1-800-950-NAMI (6264).
 If you are ready to schedule your child to talk with a mental health professional, visit Talkspace, an online platform that connects patients with licensed therapists.